-Blank page; OR response is on task but is so brief or so poorly written as to be meaningless; OR response is written in English; OR response is completely off task (obscenity, nonsense poetry, drawings, letter to the reader, etc.).
+• Blank page; OR mere restatement of the question; OR response is so brief or so poorly written as to be meaningless; OR response is written in English; OR response is completely off topic or off task (obscenity, nonsense poetry, drawings, letter to the reader, etc.).

-Question 3(a): Text Analysis
+Question 3 (a): Text Analysis

-- Clear and accurate analysis of the importance of names and titles in the passage cited. - Organization contributes to the quality of the response. - Virtually no irrelevant or erroneous commentary. - May show insight or originality. - Reveals an exceptional understanding of the importance of names and titles in the passage.
+- Clearly and accurately analyzes the ideas about religion expressed by don Manuel in the passage cited. - Organization contributes to the quality of the response. - Provides examples from the passage that clearly and explicitly support the analysis. - Virtually no irrelevant or erroneous commentary. - May show insight or originality.